konstellation-io/website/content/en/docs/KRE/installation/gke/index.md

 KRE uses some additional components required for the tool, The basic configuration is documented below:

 ## Ingress controller

-Ingress Controller is component create a load balancer on our cloud provider and links the load balancer with the ingress controller service, saving costs on extra network components, and allows to publish services outside our cluster.
+Ingress Controller is a component to create a load balancer on your cloud provider and links the load balancer with the ingress controller service, allowing publishing services outside your cluster.

 ```
 helm upgrade --install \